 What can I expect at a milonga?

-Milongas can take place wherever there is space: in magnificent historical halls, former factory halls or lofts, in parks or in public places, in taverns, hotels or backyard studios.
+Today, milongas can take place anywhere there is space: in magnificent historic halls, former factory buildings or lofts, in parks or on public squares, in inns, hotels or backyard studios.
 Depending on the ambience, the style of clothing ranges from elegant to casual.

 The course of a milonga is regulated by codes - Códigos , which can differ significantly from one event to another (see also Tango Lexicon).
 A special form of the milonga is the Práctica, a pure practice milonga.
 Here dancers of all levels meet for casual practice and experimentation, and new figures are also developed.
 The "etiquette" is not so important here, the dance fashion less elegant and the music mostly not in Tandas divided.